bkimminich/it-security-lecture/slides/02-solutions.md

 ```

 _:boom: With its members recursively linked to each other, when deserializing `root`, the JVM will begin creating a recursive object graph.
 It will never complete, and consume CPU indefinitely._

+_:mag: If you view this as a PDF, zoom in as much as possible on the above code snippet to get an idea what is going on.
+You might want to look at [the original Markdown](https://github.com/bkimminich/it-security-lecture/blob/master/slides/02-solutions.md#exercise-83-hashset-deserialization) file to actually be able to read something._

 ---